Applied-Blockchain-Lab/ets-js-library/README.md

 ### Withdraws payed tickets price from canceled event (Ticket owner)

+When the event is cancelled, ticket buyers can get their money back.
+Event needs to be cancelled.

 1. Import withdrawFromCanceledEvent function from the library.
 2. Execute withdrawFromCanceledEvent function.